 - The IBM Coax/Twinax feature will not support P-series or EVFU control codes coming from the host.
 The IBM Coax/Twinax feature may not be compatible with some older applications running on an installed Printronix printer.
-In that case, the Multi-Platform Interface Coax/Twinax feature should be installed. - The coaxial portion of the IBM Coax/Twinax feature of this printer is subject to the following limitations, and the following features are not supported:
+In that case, the Multi-Platform Interface Coax/Twinax feature should be installed. - The coaxial portion of the IBM Coax/Twinax feature of this printer is subject to the following limitations: